Sponsored Item: Crack Kraken's Code Contes...

 “Lad.”
 Grom’s face turned into a smile, and he laughed long and hard.
 “I knew you were good for something.”

-“Err..thanks?”
+“Err . . . thanks?”
 Isac replied with a shrug.

 The orc pulled himself upright again, and the corners of his mouth turned into a sneer.
 Filling the air with a shaking howl, he raised his sword and rushed toward the group.
 He barreled past Grom, knocking him aside with a hard swing of his elbow.
-Prescott lunged into his path, but he collided into the humanoid’s shoulder and fell to the side.
+Prescott lunged into his path, but he collided into the humanoid’s shoulder and fell to the ground.
 Isac’s eyes widened as the beast charged straight for him.
 He held his staff in front of him for protection and clenched his teeth.

 The orc leaped into the air and pulled back his sword.
 He let out another monstrous howl and descended toward the trembling half-elf.
-Before he came crashing down, his howl faded into a hiss, and he dropped his weapon and shifted in the air, affording Isac a chance to roll to safety.
+Before he came barreling down, his howl faded into a hiss, and he dropped his weapon and shifted in the air, affording Isac a chance to roll to safety.
 The massive orc came crashing face first to the ground, and a sickening sound of muscle and flesh hitting cold ground resonated throughout the room.
 He struggled to crawl to his feet and noticed that a dagger stuck through his wrist.

 Isac’s chest heaved with labored breaths, and he turned his head to see Cloey standing there with a hand over her mouth.
 He used his staff to pull himself up, and he stepped away from the dead bodies that rested around his feet.